karanpepi/freeswitch_wiki/webrtc.md

 Enter the path to the index.html on your browser

 - Configure the options as per the username/password combination and save the settings.

+Use the following format:
+1. Display name: username e.g. 1002
+2. Private identity: username e.g. 1002
+3. Public identity: sip:1002@fsdarryl.com
+4. Password: 1002
+5. Realm: fsdarryl (arbitrary)

+fsdarryl.com is a dummy hostname that is configured into my /etc/hosts as I don't have a registered domain name

+Enter web socket url into expert mode as wss:fsdarryl.com:7443 Save the details and proceed to make calls

 - We can now receive/create calls using this as a SIP client